fm4teus/nlw-2/README.md

 - Run application: `yarn start`

 Note that the [Web](https://github.com/fm4teus/nlw-2/tree/master/web) folder contains the responsive application developed for the browser.
 The
-[Mobile](https://github.com/fm4teus/nlw-2/tree/master/mobile) folder contains the project for mobile devices.
+[Mobile](https://github.com/fm4teus/nlw-2/tree/master/mobile) folder contains the application for mobile devices.
 The [Server](https://github.com/fm4teus/nlw-2/tree/master/server) folder contains the project backend, which must always be running for both applications to work as expected.

 ## 🚀 Build With
 - [ReactJS](https://reactjs.org/)